Pietro Frosini

-Pietro Frosini (9 August 1885 – 2 September 1951) was one of the first famous "stars of the accordion."
-He was born in Catania, Sicily, in 1885 and began to play the chromatic button accordion at the age of six.
-In 1905 he emigrated to San Francisco and was discovered by a talent scout for the Orpheum Vaudeville Circuit.
+Pietro Frosini (9 August 1885 – 2 September 1951) professionally known mononymously as Frosini, was an Italian vaudeville performer, musician, and composer.
+Based in the United States, he was one of the first famous "stars of the accordion."

+Biography

+Early life

+He was born Pietro Giuffrida, in Mascalucia Province, Catania, Sicily, to a farming family in 1885 and began to play the chromatic button accordion at the age of six.
+By the age of 8, he was playing operatic and overtures on his father's accordion.
+In 1889, he joined the Municipal Conservatory of Fine Arts, originally taking up the cornet, and became a pupil of Francesco Paolo Frontina (whom he took his professional stage name from, as a tribute) studying composition and harmony.
+In 1902 he transferred to the Milan Conservatory of Music.
+He briefly served as a cornettist with a British Army Band in Malta, but after health complications after contracting malaria, he went back to his first love of the accordion.

+Professional career

-Frosini made one of the first accordion recordings on a cylinder record for Edison in 1907 and made his first Victor recording in 1908.
-He traveled extensively on the vaudeville circuit in America and abroad and even performed for the King of England.
+In 1905, Frosini emigrated to San Francisco and whilst performing Poet and Peasants Overture, by Suppe, was discovered by a talent agent of the Orpheum Vaudeville Circuit.
+Frosini made one of the first accordion recordings on a cylinder record for Edison in 1909 with Wedding on the Winds and made his first Victor recording in 1908.
+He traveled extensively on the vaudeville circuit in America and abroad and on a tour of England playing in music halls and provinces even performed for the King George V and releasing several records under his own name and the pseudonyms S. Frigoli and G. Arditti.

-On the vaudeville circuit, Frosini met and became friends with another great accordionist, Guido Deiro.
-After seeing the great success Deiro had with his audiences, Frosini adopted some of Deiro's methods: (1) he began playing popular music along with classical and operatic selections, and (2) he pasted a dummy piano accordion keyboard over his buttons, as audiences wanted to hear the more novel and unfamiliar piano accordion.
+On the vaudeville circuit, Frosini met and became friends with fellow vaudevillian and accordionist Guido Deiro.
+After seeing the great success Deiro had with his audiences, Frosini adopted some of Deiro's methods: he began playing popular music along with classical and operatic selections, and he pasted a dummy piano accordion keyboard over his buttons, as audiences wanted to hear the more novel and unfamiliar piano accordion.

 Frosini gave up vaudeville in 1932 when the "talkies" closed most vaudeville companies; he then became a staff accordionist for WOR radio in New York, a position he held until his death in 1951.
 Throughout his career, he performed, taught, composed and arranged music for the accordion.
 He wrote more than 200 original compositions for the instrument.

-Today there is a "Frosini Society" based in Sweden which was established in 1984 by Swedish accordionist Lars Ek.
+A "Frosini Society" based in Sweden was established in 1984 by Swedish accordionist Lars Ek.